ychen884/Timely-NS3/README.md

 Then run the python script main.py, make sure the output file is in the same directory

-I have provided the main.py in /Draw and my txt output file to generate my graphs in the /Graph （LF be replaced by CRLF becuase of github）
+I have provided the main.py in /Draw and my txt output file to generate my graphs in the /Graph